nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Marking an applicant : `mark`

-Marks a specific applicant by index from the list in RecruitIn as 'Done' (have been attended to).
+Marks a specific applicant by index from the list in RecruitIn as "Done" (have been attended to).

 Format: `mark INDEX`

-* Marks an applicant at the specified `INDEX` as 'Done'.
+* Marks an applicant at the specified `INDEX` as "Done".
 * The `INDEX` refers to the index number shown in the displayed applicants list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `INDEX` uses **1-based indexing**.
 * `INDEX` should not exceed the total number of applicants in the displayed applicants list.

 Examples:
-* `list` followed by `mark 2` marks the 2nd applicant listed in RecruitIn as 'Done'.
+* `list` followed by `mark 2` marks the 2nd applicant listed in RecruitIn as "Done".
 * `find John` followed by `mark 1` marks the 1st applicant in the results of the `find` command.

 ### Unmarking an applicant : `unmark`

-Unmarks a specific applicant by index from the list in RecruitIn to 'Not Done' (have not been attended to).
+Unmarks a specific applicant by index from the list in RecruitIn to "Not Done" (have not been attended to).

 Format: `unmark INDEX`

-* Unmarks an applicant at the specified `INDEX` to 'Not Done'.
+* Unmarks an applicant at the specified `INDEX` to "Not Done".
 * The `INDEX` refers to the index number shown in the displayed applicants list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
 * `INDEX` uses **1-based indexing**.
 * `INDEX` should not exceed the total number of applicants in the displayed applicants list.

 Examples:
-* `list` followed by `ummark 2` unmarks the 2nd applicant listed in RecruitIn to 'Not Done'.
+* `list` followed by `ummark 2` unmarks the 2nd applicant listed in RecruitIn to "Not Done".
 * `find John` followed by `unmark 1` unmarks the 1st applicant in the results of the `find` command.

 ### Exiting the program : `exit`